Safe Routes to School

 A smart investment for our kids and communities

 Safe Routes to School helps make it safe, convenient and fun for children to bicycle and walk to school.
-When routes are safe, walking or biking to and from school is an easy way to get the regular physical activity children need for good health and do better in school.
+When kids are more active, they arrive to school focused and ready to learn!

 Safe Routes to School has many benefits for Minnesota, but less than 1 percent of the state’s transportation budget is currently dedicated to it.1 Demand across the state is growing: in 2015, grant applications exceeded available funding by three to one.2

 - Download a Safe Routes to School Fact Sheet (PDF)

 - Reduce the risk of pedestrian injury by 44 percent.3

 - Help build desirable communities by making it easier and safer for families and neighbors to walk and bike to school together.4